Growing Smiles Toothpaste Guide

 Fresh breath – halitosis/oral malodour

-Some toothpastes offer all round protection with an active ingredient/s e.g. Fluoride that has proven effect against one or more oral conditions.
+Some toothpastes offer all round protection with an active ingredient/s e.g. Fluoride has proven benefits against one or more oral conditions.
 E.g tooth decay, gum inflammation, sensitivity and acid erosion.
-Other pastes has an active ingredient which targets a specific problem e.g. Novamin for Sensitivity.
-Selection of a toothpaste should be made with your dental team and is dependent on your risk/benefit of use.
+Other pastes have an active ingredient which targets a specific problem e.g. Novamin or other bioactive glass for sensitivity.
+Selection of a toothpaste should be made with your dental team or Growing Smiles oral health coach and is dependent on your risk/benefit of use.

 Toothpaste Active Ingredients